 Information for Alternate Route Students

-TRANSCRIPTS NEED TO BE SUBMITTED BY APRIL 1ST AND ALTERNATE ROUTE PROGRAM APPLICATIONS NEED TO BE SUBMITTED BY MAY 1ST.
-(THE GRADUATE APPLICATION IS A SEPARATE APPLICATION.)
+TRANSCRIPTS NEED TO BE SUBMITTED BY MARCH 1ST AND ALTERNATE ROUTE PROGRAM APPLICATIONS NEED TO BE SUBMITTED BY APRIL 1ST.
+(THE GRADUATE SCHOOL APPLICATION IS A SEPARATE APPLICATION.)

 Before signing up for the education classes required in the Alternate Route Program, please register for graduate school.
 Go to the www.emporia.edu website, click on “Graduate Students” under the picture, when that screen comes up, click on “Apply Now” in the left hand column, then click on “Graduate Application”, fill it out and when you come to #18, select “OR” then “Licensure Program Sought”—the pull down choices include Alternate Route teacher, school counselor, and library/media.
 Select the one you’re going for and you’ll be in the correct program and I’ll be assigned as your advisor.
 The cost to enroll in graduate school is $40.